 That doesn’t mean it is impossible, as many photos will indicate, but don’t plan a trip there for northern lights hunting or you may end up disappointed.

-With that said, plan that out-of-season trip anyway and just keep your fingers crossed.
-The lack of tourists and unique landscapes of the Faroe Islands during the cooler months are well worth it!
+With that said, plan that out-of-season trip anyway, and just keep your fingers crossed.
+The lack of tourists and unique landscapes of the Faroe Islands during the cooler months is well worth it!
 Click here for my Faroe Islands photography guide.

 Find A Cheap Faroese Sweater in a Second-Hand Shop